Kotlin/KEEP/proposals/stdlib/hex-format.md

 public fun N.toHexString(format: HexFormat = HexFormat.Default): String
 ```

+When formatting a byte array, one can assume the following steps:
+1. The bytes are split into lines with `bytesPerLine` bytes in each line,
+   except for the last line, which may have fewer bytes.
+2. Each line is split into groups with `bytesPerGroup` bytes in each group,
+   except for the last group in a line, which may have fewer bytes.
+3. All bytes are converted to their two-digit hexadecimal representation,
+   each prefixed by `bytePrefix` and suffixed by `byteSuffix`.
+   The `upperCase` option determines the case (`A-F` or `a-f`) of the hexadecimal digits.
+4. Adjacent formatted bytes within each group are separated by `byteSeparator`.
+5. Adjacent groups within each line are separated by `groupSeparator`.
+6. Adjacent lines are separated by the line feed (LF) character `'\n'`.

+When formatting a numeric value, the result consists of a `prefix` string,
+the hex representation of the numeric value, and a `suffix` string.
+The hex representation of a value is calculated by mapping each four-bit chunk of its binary representation
+to the corresponding hexadecimal digit, starting with the most significant bits.
+The `upperCase` option determines the case of the hexadecimal digits (`A-F` or `a-f`).
+If the `removeLeadingZeros` option is `true` and the hex representation is longer than `minLength`,
+leading zeros are removed until the length matches `minLength`.
+However, if `minLength` exceeds the length of the
+hex representation, `removeLeadingZeros` is ignored, and zeros are added to the start of the representation to
+achieve the specified `minLength`.

 ### Parsing

-It is critical to be able to parse the results of the formatting functions above.
+It is critical to be able to parse the results of the formatting functions mentioned above.
 For parsing, the following extension functions are proposed:
 ```
-// Parses a byte array
-public fun String.hexToByteArray(format: HexFormat = HexFormat.Default): ByteArray
+// Parses a byte array using HexFormat.bytes public fun String.hexToByteArray(format: HexFormat = HexFormat.Default): ByteArray

-// Parses a numeric value
+// Parses a numeric value using HexFormat.number
-// N is Byte, Short, Int, Long, and their unsigned counterparts public fun String.hexToN(format: HexFormat = HexFormat.Default): N
+// N represents Byte, Short, Int, Long, and their unsigned counterparts public fun String.hexToN(format: HexFormat = HexFormat.Default): N
 ```

-## Contracts

-* When formatting a `ByteArray`, the LF character is used to separate lines.
+When parsing, the input string must conform to the structure defined by the specified format options.
+However, parsing is somewhat lenient:
+* For byte arrays:
+  * Parsing is performed in a case-insensitive manner for both the hexadecimal digits and the format elements
+    (prefix, suffix, separators) defined in the `HexFormat.bytes` property.
-* When parsing a `ByteArray`, any of the char sequences CRLF (`"\r\n"`), LF (`"\n"`) and CR (`"\r"`) are considered a valid line separator.
+  * Any of the char sequences CRLF (`"\r\n"`), LF (`"\n"`) and CR (`"\r"`) is considered a valid line separator.
+* For numeric values:
-* Parsing is performed in a case-insensitive manner.
+  * Parsing is performed in a case-insensitive manner for both the hexadecimal digits and the format elements
-* `NumberHexFormat.removeLeadingZeros` is ignored when parsing.
+    (prefix, suffix) defined in the `HexFormat.number` property.
+  * The `removeLeadingZeros` and `minLength` options are ignored.
+    However, the input string must contain at least one hexadecimal digit between the `prefix` and `suffix`.
+    If the number of hexadecimal digits exceeds the capacity of the type being parsed, based on its bit size,
+    the excess leading digits must be zeros.

+### Contracts
-* Assigning a non-positive value to `BytesHexFormat.Builder.bytesPerLine/bytesPerGroup` is prohibited.
+* Assigning a non-positive value to `BytesHexFormat.Builder.bytesPerLine/bytesPerGroup`
+  and `NumberHexFormat.Builder.minLength` is prohibited.
 In this case `IllegalArgumentException` is thrown.
 * Assigning a string containing LF or CR character to `BytesHexFormat.Builder.byteSeparator/bytePrefix/byteSuffix`
   and  `NumberHexFormat.Builder.prefix/suffix` is prohibited.
 In this case `IllegalArgumentException` is thrown.